Insolvency is the inability to pay your debts as they fall due.

 The three debt help mechanisms are as follows:

 This is a debt forgiveness mechanism that allows for the write off of debt up to €35,000.00 after a three-year supervision period.
 It provides debt relief for people who have no disposable income and no prospect of being able to pay off their debt in the next three years.
 At the end of the three years all of the debts covered by the debt relief notice will be written off even if you have not managed to pay anything.
 To avail of this process, your application must be made through an Approved Intermediary and a list of these is published by the Insolvency Service of Ireland.
 A few Money Advice and Budgeting Services (MABS) have also been authorised to act as Approved Intermediaries and they began screening applicants in September 2013.

 2. Debt Settlement Arrangement

-This allows for the agreed settlement of unsecured debt with no limit involved and this is normally over a five year supervision period.
-Unsecured debt is debt that is not secured against property which can be sold forcibly to pay off the debt.
-You must make some payments to your creditors in return for a discount of your debts.
+This allows for the agreed settlement of unsecured debt with no limit normally over a five-year supervision period.
+Unsecured debt is debt that is not secured against property that can be sold forcibly to pay off the debt.
+You must make some payments to your creditors in return for a discount on your debts.
 The debt settlement arrangement is a voluntary arrangement and it will have to get the support of creditors representing at least 65% of your total debt.
 When the agreed period ends and if your debt settlement arrangement has operated successfully, you will be discharged from the debts that are covered.
-For a debt settlement arrangement, you must apply through a Personal Insolvency Practitioner and again a list of these is published by the Insolvency Service of Ireland.
+For a debt settlement arrangement, you must apply through a Personal Insolvency Practitioner and a list of these is published by the Insolvency Service of Ireland.

 3. Personal Insolvency Arrangement